Kayvonk/TeamBuilding101/README.md

 * [Questions](#questions)

 ## Description
 This application presents the user with a series of prompts about their team members and outputs a styled HTML file based on their responses.
-The prompt will request information about the team manager followed by questions about any additional enginners or interns to be added to the team profile.
+The prompt will request information about the team manager followed by questions about any additional engineers or interns to be added to the team profile.

 ## Installation
 To install this application, clone this repository into a folder of your choice.